allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ### MongoDB on Kubernetes as a solution for noisy neighbour problem

 To solve the noisy neighbour problem a separate team implemented a solution allowing Allegro engineers to create independent MongoDB clusters on Kubernetes.
-From now, each MongoDB cluster is formed of multiple replicasets and arbiter spread among datacenters, serving only single MongoDB database.
+From now, each MongoDB cluster is formed of multiple replicasets and arbiter spread among datacenters, serving only a single MongoDB database.
 Running each database on separate cluster with isolated resources managed by Kubernetes was our solution for noisy neighbour problem.

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)